parab94/DataPipelineforPII/README.md

 - recognition.py- contains view and API to recognize each entity from the article/text.
 PII information is detected by the API using AWS Comprehend Service from the text files
 - masking.py- contains view and API to mask entitites from the text.
 The recogized entities will be displayed as masked data in the page after the API is called
 - deanonymization.py- contains view and API to de-anonymize entities from te anonymized text.
 We use a hash algorithm to deanonymize the anonymize data in a previous API and display the data in this page
+-sentiment.py- contains view and API to predict sentiment scores fo the deanonymized text.
+We use tensorflow-serving and docker create a server

 Post authentication, each page will check if the user is logged in before actually calling the API.
 This will ensure that only if the user is logged in, will the data be displayed in the  respective pages.